TFK sat down with Alexandra Gastelum-Sullivan to hear about how she has succeeded in raising bilingual children.

 What tips can you give to parents struggling with creating a bilingual household and/or teaching their kids Spanish?

-Don’t give up.
 Don’t let your kid be embarrassed or ashamed of their parents’ first language.
 When we first moved to our city, Providence Village, in Texas, our son was probably one of the only kids that spoke Spanish in his class at school.
 He was timid to speak it.
 I had to really talk to him about the fact that it’s a really good thing, that he’s using different parts of his brain that others don’t have, and he shouldn’t be ashamed.
 We have to define this for them and let them know how awesome it is.
 Especially if the other kids are making comments.
 Kids can be mean when they encounter something different, so I had to build a strong mentality in him – to be proud of both worlds.
 “My mom is Mexican.
 My dad is white.
 I’m both.”
 One time a kid told him, “You’re American.
 Speak English,” and he said, “My mom is Mexican and my dad is American.
 I speak both.”
 But I had to really ingrain that into his head.
 Now, in 5th grade, all the kids think it is so cool.
 Things are changing.
 Now, when his friends come over, I make some awesome Mexican dish, at first they don’t know what to think, but once they try it, they like it, and they talk about the cool Mexican dishes.
 I love this.
 But I also have to adapt when he goes to his friends’ houses.
-He comes home asking for ‘all American’ breakfasts, chili and mac and cheese.
+He comes home asking for all American breakfasts, chili, and mac and cheese.
 And I have to do those too, since he’s asking for those and curious and likes them.

 TruFluency Kids!
 Loves hearing from bilingual families, how they’re living, how they succeeded in raising bilingual children, and the challenges that come with that.
 If you or someone you know is raising bilingual children, please contact us.
 We are eager to hear your story!